DavidT3/XGA/docs/source/intro.rst

 masses of clusters.

-While XGA is a piece of open source software, I would appreciate it if any work that makes use of it would cite the paper accompanying this package, which can be found in the :ref:`Publications using XGA` section.
+While XGA is a piece of open source software, I would appreciate it if any work that makes use of it would cite the paper accompanying this package, which can be found in the :ref:`_xga_pub` section.

 If wish to contribute to XGA, have feature suggestions, or any comments at all, then please go to the "Getting Support" section and submit an issue on GitHub/send me an email, I'll be happy to hear from you!